paigemoody/visual-scout/README.md

 ## Generate Grids

 This process will combine extracted frames into sequential image grids, defaulting to 3x3 grids.
-Grid images are written to the `output_grids` directory.
+Grid images are written to a newly created directory called `outputs/`, in a sub directory called `output_grids/`.

 Note: you may want to play around with grid size to figure out the ideal level of detail required for the specific AI model you're using to extract data from the images.

 1. Generate grids

-    To use default grid size run: `python3 -m visual_scout.generate_grids`
+    To use default grid size run: `visual-scout generate-grids`

-    To use a different grid size run: `python3 -m visual_scout.generate_grids --grid-size <grid size intger>`
+    To use a different grid size run: `visual-scout generate-grids --grid-size <grid size intger>`

-    For example: `python3 -m visual_scout.generate_grids --grid-size <grid size intger>`
+    For example: `visual-scout generate-grids --grid-size <grid size intger>`

 ## Extract Visual Content